Climate Change

 Use of renewable energy

-KPI: 100% of the electricity used by the Company under Scope 2 shall come from
+100% of the electricity used by the Company under Scope 2 shall come from

 To reduce GHG emissions associated with energy consumption, in addition to promoting energy-saving measures, the Company is also working to introduce power from renewable energy sources.
-Since the fiscal year ended March 2024, some of the Company's properties have switched to using electricity from renewable energy sources.
+Since the fiscal year ended March 2024, multi-tenanted office buildings and some of the Company's properties have switched to using electricity from renewable energy sources.
+In addition to purchasing electricity from external suppliers, solar panels are installed on the rooftop of Keihanshin Fuchu Building.

 Solar panels on the Keihanshin Fuchu Building

-KPI: Raise the ratio of the area of properties with the Green Building Certification to
+Raise the ratio of the area of properties with the Green Building Certification to

 We promote the acquisition of green building certifications, such as CASBEE Real Estate Certification and BELS Certification, in order to objectively assess the condition of our buildings through external evaluations, and at the same time, to use them as a reference for further improvement and enhancement.